redhat-et/scribe-poc/README.md

 # scribe-poc
-This repository contains demonstration materials for scribe.
+This repository contains demonstration materials to demonstrate scribe.

-It is advised to use either sealed secrets or a private repository with this work as it contains an SSH private key.
+It is advised to use either sealed secrets or a private repository with this work as will need to contain SSH keys.